wazo-platform/wazo-doc/source/administration/switchboard/configuration.rst

 Other important fields

-* The :menuselection:`General --> Display name` field is the name displayed in the XiVO client xlets and in the statistics
+* The :menuselection:`General --> Display name` field is the name displayed in the Wazo Client xlets and in the statistics
 * The :menuselection:`General --> Number` field is the number that will be used to reach the switchboard internally (typically *9*)